 The instrumental is moody and bitter, and you can tell it was inspired by a storm.
-The central piano hook is catchy but not particularly joyful, and, when this is paired with Schon’s piercing and high pitched guitar solo, you really get the sense of the tense and tragic relationship described by the song.
+The central piano hook is catchy but not particularly joyful, and, when this is paired with Schon’s piercing and high-pitched guitar solo, you get the sense of the tense and tragic relationship described by the song.
 The lyrics tell a story of a toxic and tumultuous relationship, which, once again, can be linked to the song’s stormy inspiration.

 This was the first Journey song to feature Cain, who had previously been a member of The Babys.
-It speaks volumes of Cain’s talent that he was so effortlessly able to slot into the band’s lineup and help to create such an evocative and atmospheric piece.
-Of additional note is the curious decision for the drumbeat to be entirely absent for much of the song, only appearing during the chorus and towards the track’s end.
+It speaks volumes of Cain’s talent that he was so effortlessly able to slot into the band’s lineup and help create such an evocative and atmospheric piece.
+Of additional note is the curious decision for the drumbeat to be absent for much of the song, only appearing during the chorus and towards the track’s end.
 This allows for Cain’s impressive piano hook to become the song’s anchor, allowing its greatness to take center stage.
 Who’s Crying Now is a grim and tempestuous masterpiece.

 # 5 – Open Arms

-The third single from 1981’s Escape, this track is an emotional power ballad, and is often seen as being one of the best examples of this emotive sub-genre.
-It is believed that Cain had already begun working on the song when he was a member of The Babys, but that band were not keen on the melody.
+The third single from 1981’s Escape, this track is an emotional power ballad and is often seen as being one of the best examples of this emotive sub-genre.
+It is believed that Cain had already begun working on the song when he was a member of The Babys, but that band was not keen on the melody.
 After hearing the concept, Steve Perry was immediately interested, and the two finished the track together.
 The rest of the band were not so enamored with the track (or ballads in general) but, after performing the track live, they saw the crowd’s warm reaction to the song and had a change of heart.

 The track is one of the band’s most successful songs, earning them their highest position on the Billboard 100 (number two).
-The track has been introduced to a wider (and more contemporary) audience by managing to become a staple of many pop diva’s covers discography, including Mariah Carey, Britney Spears and Celine Dion.
-Open Arms’ immense popularity is no doubt down to it’s relatable, heartfelt lyrics and that gorgeous instrumental.
+The track has been introduced to a wider (and more contemporary) audience by managing to become a staple of many pop diva’s covers discography, including Mariah Carey, Britney Spears, and Celine Dion.
+Open Arms’ immense popularity is no doubt down to its relatable, heartfelt lyrics and gorgeous instrumental.
 You can be sure that many couples have used this – and other Journey songs – as the first dance at their wedding, and it’s easy to see why.

 # 4 – Faithfully

 Another one of those stunningly powerful Journey songs, Faithfully comes from 1983’s Frontiers.
-The track was written by Jonathan Cain whilst on the road, and was completed in an extremely short time (something which the religious Cain puts down to divine intervention).
+The track was written by Jonathan Cain whilst on the road and was completed in an extremely short time (something which the religious Cain puts down to divine intervention).
 The track is a charming ode to Cain’s wife, which pays particular mind to the realities of being in a relationship with a rock star, and how these issues aren’t going to be a problem for them.
-The song is unusual in that it does not have any real chorus, instead featuring two chorus-like sections which both end on the same two lines.
+The song is unusual in that it does not have any real chorus, instead featuring two chorus-like sections that both end on the same two lines.

 It’s inevitable, being two of the band’s best-known power ballads, that Faithfully is going to be compared to Open Arms.
 While traditionalists might prefer the more conventional Open Arms, Faithfully imbues the power ballad with even more layers of drama and emotion.
 The strident and chiming electric chords which follow the first “chorus” are truly magical, and a perfect example of the unbelievable range of sounds which guitars can create.